Receive occasional emails with exclusive content, blog updates, and special offers

 In reality, there's a reasonable limit to how much of a calorie deficit you can place your body in.
 Here is where things get personal, as we’re about calculate your personal requirements.
 Grab a pen and paper, and have a calculator to hand.
 I’m about to talk you through the calculations I use to work out my clients’ individual energy requirements for their goals.

-How To Calculate Your BMR
+BMR: How To Calculate Basal Metabolic Rate

 Your BMR, or Basal Metabolic Rate, refers to the minimum amount of calories you must eat daily to perform all your vital bodily functions, like breathing and pumping blood around your body.
 This doesn’t include any calories required for movement.